Auditing Acadia University Courses

 What courses are eligible to be audited?

-Prior to the start of the fall and winter semesters, a list of undergraduate courses open to ALL auditors will be circulated to members along with a simple online request form with payment for Moodle access if required.
+Prior to the start of the fall and winter semesters, a list of undergraduate courses open to ALL auditors will be circulated to members along with a simple online request form with a payment request for Moodle access.
 Open Acadia staff will confirm your auditing request and provide details on class location by email.

 The list of courses available to audit will include courses that are: